 Our young patients receive educational services from state-certified teaching staff while in our care.
 We strongly encourage outpatient services after discharge to promote long-term progress and mental wellness.

-For more information on youth behavioral health services, please read our letter to parents and guardians.
+For more information on youth behavioral health services, please view our patient handbook.